masalinas/my-kube-elastic-python/README.md

 ```

 Recover root ca certificate value from elasticsearch secrets called **avib-elastic-certs** and attribute called  **ca.crt** from dashboard or executing
 this command.
-Then paste the value inside a file called ca.crt used by our python sample to validate our certifcates
+Then paste the value inside a file called ca.crt used by our python or curl samples or to validate our certifcates

 ```
 $ kubectl get secrets avib-elastic-certs -o jsonpath='{.data}'